 Here you will find information about tourism grant programs and other initiatives of the Tompkins County Tourism Program.
 When visitors stay in hotels or bed and breakfasts in Tompkins County, they pay a hotel room occupancy tax.
-These funds are collected by County government from lodging operators and re-invested in a variety of tourism initiatives that promote economic development and enhance local quality of life.
+These funds are collected by County government from lodging operators and are re-invested in a variety of tourism initiatives that promote economic development and enhance local quality of life.
 All investments are aligned with the Tompkins County 2020 Strategic Tourism Plan.

 The 2020 Strategic Tourism Plan was accepted by the Tompkins County Legislature on September 18, 2012